JamesYen220/K86/README.md

 kubectl get deployments
 ```

-You should see your `helloworld-deployment` listed.
+You should see your `hello-world` listed.

 Now we need to expose the deployment as a service so we can access it.
 Run the following command: